The Best Drill Presses for the Workshop

 Type

-• A benchtop drill press is usually mounted to the workbench with bolts to keep it from moving during use.
+• Benchtop drill presses are usually mounted to the workbench with bolts to keep it from moving during use.
 When mounted to the workbench, the top of a benchtop model reaches roughly 60 inches in height.
 Benchtop models are designed more for the home workshop than for professional use.
-Standard benchtop drill presses range from 1/3- to 3/4-horsepower models and a maximum cutting depth of 4 inches.
+Standard benchtop drill presses range from ⅓- to ¾-horsepower models and a maximum cutting depth of 4 inches.

 • A floor model drill press can either be bolted to the floor or weighted down with something heavy, such as sandbags.
 A floor model is larger, topping out around 60 inches in height and are often found in commercial workshops for their precision.
-With a cutting depth of 13-20 inches and 300 to 3,000 rpms.
+With a cutting depth of 13 to 20 inches and 300 to 3,000 rpm.

 • Magnetic drill presses, also known as “magnetic drills” or “mag drills”, are designed for drilling into metal.
 A strong magnetic base sits directly on the metal that you want to cut, ensuring stability and accuracy while drilling.
 Most magnetic drill presses have between 6 and 12 amps of power and a cut depth between 1 and 3 inches.